BozoDev/MyHouse/sensors/emeter/README.md

 # E-Meter

 I have an e-meter Eastron & BG E-Tech called **SDM630-Modbus** - quite a nifty device actually.
-It has a Modbus-over-RS485 interface, meters 3 phases & can also measure the electricity direction - i.e. tell you if you im- or exporting electricity.
+It has a Modbus-over-RS485 interface, meters 3 phases & can also measure the electricity direction - i.e. tell you if you're currently im- or exporting electricity.
 They offer that device with a pile of different interfaces (modbus, mbus,...) so pay attention to the details.

 Here the scripts used to read from an emeter Eastron SDM630-Modbus It retrieves the values via a small python snippet & publishes them to an MQTT Broker (and optionally updates an rrd-db).